MintedWithLovelace/MintedWithLovelace-smithy/cardano-node-upgrade/Readme.md

-## Cardano Node Upgrade Steps and Scripts
+## Cardano Node Upgrade Steps and Scripts + Vasil PreProd Instructions

 Steps for upgrading to latest Cardano node and cli, based on the "Coincashew" configuration.